vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 Step 4: Install AKO

-With AKO-1.7.1 and onwards, multiple AKO instances can be installed in a cluster.
+Starting AKO-1.7.1, multiple AKO instances can be installed in a cluster.
 > **Note**: <br>
-    1. Out of multiple AKO instances, only one AKO instance should be `Primary`. <br>
+    1. Only one AKO instance, out of multiple AKO instances, should be `Primary`. <br>
     2. Each AKO instance should be installed in a different namespace.

 <b>Primary AKO installation</b>